Skip to Content

 It’s an iconic activity in Queenstown!

-This may come as a surprise but going on a cruise in Queenstown can actually be a really cheap activity for kids.
-The Spirit of Queenstown scenic cruise starts at only $69 NZD for adults and only $19 for children under 14.
-That means a family of four can enjoy a cruise in Queenstown for not much over $150!
+This may come as a surprise but going on a cruise can actually be a really cheap activity for kids.
+The Million Dollar scenic cruise starts at only $59 NZD for adults and only $25 for children under 14.
+That means a family of four can enjoy a cruise in Queenstown for not much over $150 NZD, despite the cruise’s name!

-The Spirit of Queenstown is a modern catamaran and onboard you can take a walk around the front, look out at the water from the top viewing deck, visit the captain in the wheelhouse, or relax down below with beautiful views out the windows.
+The Million Dollar Cruise is a small boat, so it never feels crowded, and onboard you can take a walk around the front, look out at the water from the top viewing deck, visit the captain in the wheelhouse, or relax down below with beautiful views out the windows.
 From the water, you get to truly appreciate the area and see the surrounding landscape from a whole new perspective!
 The cruise lasts for 1.5 hours and onboard they sell snacks as well as hot and cold drinks!

 Two kayaks sit on the beach at Kinloch Campsite in Glenorchy